shellieD/pip-southgate-mua/README.md

 * Navigation Menu
     - This features on all pages of the website.
 The position and style is consistent across all pages to allow the user to intuitively navigate each page of the website.
-The navigation menu also has an active class applied so the user can easily see which page they are currently on as the associated link will be marked with a bottom border.
+The navigation menu also has an active class applied so the user can easily see which page they are currently on as the associated link will be marked with a neat bottom border.

 ![Navigation Menu](assets/images/navbar.png)